What's the problem?

 Yep.
 There's a P here too.

-How could we possibly calculate that?
+How could we calculate it?

 Add another trial